 Robby and Robert performed live at the 32nd Annual Gathering of Nations Pow Wow in Albuquerque, the 94th Santa Fe Indian Market in Santa Fe and at a special tribute to world renowned Navajo painter RC Gorman at the Michael McCormick Gallery in Taos.

-ET presented the 2nd Annual Dennis Hopper Day happening on Sunday – May 17, 2015.
+ETE presented the 2nd Annual Dennis Hopper Day happening on Sunday – 17 May 2015.
 Special Guests included Academy Award Winner Patricia Arquette, American Indian Film Award Winner Gary Farmer and Taos Pueblo Grammy Award Winner Robert Mirabal.

 On the occasion of the closing ceremony of ArtCOP21, Dakota Romero, singer-songwriter, actress and Native Children’s Survival board member, closed the programme with her unique voice and multicultural style at the Gaîté lyrique, Paris, France.